iftekmahmud/iftekmahmud.github.io/blog/wireless-dos/README.md

 # Securing Wireless Networks from DoS Vulnerabilities

 Wireless networks are all over the place, powering everything from home Wi-Fi to enterprise systems.
 However, their accessibility makes them prime targets for Denial-of-Service (DoS) attacks, which aim to disrupt network availability and performance.
-As a security researcher, I’ve seen how these attacks exploit vulnerabilities in wireless Access Points (APs) or client devices, causing crashes, unresponsiveness, or disconnection of legitimate users.
+As a security researcher, I've seen how these attacks exploit vulnerabilities in wireless Access Points (APs) or client devices, causing crashes, unresponsiveness, or disconnection of legitimate users.

 ## What Are Wireless DoS Attacks?